 I said, “Well, that’s the policy of the NRC to do that.”

-Karen: Yeah, and I wanted to ask you about that.
+Steele: Yeah, and I wanted to ask you about that.

 Cook: He didn’t know what the policy was.

-Karen: At that time, though, the NRC was changing?
+Steele: At that time, though, the NRC was changing?

 Cook: Oh, yeah.

-Karen: It was the Reagan administration, so what kind of pressure did that put on you and the NRC?
+Steele: It was the Reagan administration, so what kind of pressure did that put on you and the NRC?

 Cook: Well, eventually it changed completely.
 Once Reagan got all five commissioners, they’re the ones that decide the policies for the NRC, and that changed in about 1987, near the end.
 I didn’t worry about it, because I knew the project was going to be cancelled anyway in, about July 1987.
 I had been having contact with [Congressman John] Dingell and [Senator Ron] Wyden and [Senator John] Glenn and a number of other folks.

-Karen: Congressional overseers?
+Steele: Congressional overseers?

 Cook: Congressional oversight.
 They were all getting, by that time, per request, my letters that I was sending back to headquarters.
 It went into the public document room.
 I had two or three governors on the list, and EPA [Environmental Protection Agency].
 You might’ve even been on the list.
 I think you were.
 I know HEAL was, for example.
 Anybody that wanted to get a copy, I made a copy.
 I think I had a distribution list of about 35 different people that got the whole report.